howerj/forth-cpu/readme.md

 The H2 processor, like the [J1][], is a stack based processor that executes an instruction set especially suited for [FORTH][].

-The current target is the [Nexys3][] board, new boards will be targeted in the future as this board is reaching it's end of life.
-The [VHDL][] is written in a generic way, with hardware components being inferred instead of explicitly instantiated, this should make the code fairly portable.
+The current target is the [Nexys3][] board, with a [Xilinx][] Spartan-6 XC6LX16-CS324 [FPGA][], new boards will be targeted in the future as this board is reaching it's end of life.
+The [VHDL][] is written in a generic way, with hardware components being inferred instead of explicitly instantiated, this should make the code fairly portable, although the interfaces to the [Nexys3][] board components are specific to the peripherals on that board.

 ## License